tomjoht/tomjoht.github.io/_posts/2018/2018-03-28-stack-overflow-developer-survey-2018.md

 <img src="/images/waysdeveloperslearn.png"/>

-Additionally, the survey found that "Python has risen in the ranks of programming languages on our survey, surpassing C# in popularity this year, much like it surpassed PHP last year."
+Additionally, the survey found that

+> Python has risen in the ranks of programming languages on our survey, surpassing C# in popularity this year, much like it surpassed PHP last year.

 This is good, because there are many good resources online for learning Python.

 However, this isn't what surprised me the most.
 Here's what caught my attention.
 Of the 100,000 survey participants &mdash;